MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-automation.md

 For the complete script, see [Poll a long running operation](https://github.com/microsoft/fabric-samples/blob/main/features-samples/fabric-apis/LongRunningOperation-Polling.ps1).

 1. Retrieve the operationId from the [Update From Git](/rest/api/fabric/core/git/update-from-git) or the [Commit To Git](/rest/api/fabric/core/git/commit-to-git) script.
-1. Call the [Get LRO Status](/rest/api/fabric/core/git/get-status) API every x seconds and print the status.
+1. Call the [Get LRO Status](/rest/api/fabric/core/git/get-status) API at specified intervals (in seconds) and print the status.

 ## Considerations and limitations